alazuga/apiSampleJava/README.md

 # Local development

-For local development developers can use the Scaffold tool, this tool automates the deployment process with a simple pipeline defined in scaffold.yaml file.
+For local development, developers can use the Scaffold tool, this tool automates the deployment process with a simple pipeline defined in scaffold.yaml file.
 Change the image name variable to upload the container to dockerhub.

 ~~~
 $ vi skaffold.yaml